 Hmmm… a very begrudging endorsement, if I may say so.

-In fact, Liadain would have us believe that she traveled far and wide in her role as a poet, and Digde claims to have spent much time carousing in the presence of Kings while being adored as a poet, and quite intoxicatingly beautiful woman.
+In fact, Liadain would have us believe that she travelled far and wide in her role as a poet, and Digde claims to have spent much time carousing in the presence of Kings while being adored as a poet, and a quite intoxicatingly beautiful woman.

 However, gendered language cannot be taken at face value.
 Relatively few ancient texts in Ireland were ascribed to particular authors, and even fewer of them to women.
 The evidence of female monastic sites during the early medieval era indicates that some women at least had access to an education, and that such women were more than capable of authoring fine poetry accepted in spite of their gender, but that these would have been very few and far between.